pyto00/the-north-star/readme.md

 **Q:** Can I make a donation?

 **A:** This is a toughie for me.
 Mostly because I don't usually accept praise well ;) The best way you can donate is to share your feedback, ask questions, and share these settings.
 I do not feel comfortable advertising a Bitcoin or Ethereum address for donation.
-If you're committed to donating, feel free to contact me directly but please know we do this and expect nothing in return.
+If you're definitely compelled to donate, feel free to contact me directly as I want to have the opportunity to thank you directly.
 At the same time, I do acknowledge that I have dedicated a lot of time to this project and at personal sacrifice.
 Others have put forth time and effort as well and I would be remiss if I didn't acknowledge their hard work.
 I could not have done this without them.

 I want you to know that this work is profoundly important to me.
 I have ambition, I have dreams, and like most people I have debt.
 My "North Star" is telling me that if I can make this work, this may be able to change my life.
 If I can help just a few people out there get out of a tight spot in life or help a parent get a bicycle for their 6 year-old, then that's something that'll put a smile on my face.